ckallum/First-Year-Computer-Science/C Code/README.txt

-  This is a simple program that takes a string as an input and outputs the longest substring in the string that is in alphabetical order.
-The tests are there to make sure that the input is in the correct format(should output "Input is Invalid" if the input has a character that isn't in the English alphabet).
-To check if all tests pass you should type "./StringEvaluation" The reasons for printing "Start at Index:" and "Length:" was to primarily verify that my logic is correct when finding the alphabetical substring.
-"Start at Index" signifies the index of the inputed string
-  that the substring starts at.
-The "Length" is simply the length of the string.
-    I've found out that I could've used dynamic programming and vectors to make the program more efficient but I didn't have enough time to implement/learn how to use it.
+This is a Huffman Coding program.
+It includes a simple way for the user to interact with the program, where the user inputs how many characters they want to code, the characters they want to encode(input one at a time) and the corresponding frequencies in ascending order.
+There is some guards that make sure the input is in the correct format.
+However, I didn't manage to implement a way to prevent the user from inputing a character instead of a number.
+There isn't any testing because I didn't know how to implement it but the output should be enough to know that the program is working.
+Also the 'list' is techincally a queue.